Shaun-Regenbaum/OneUSGAutomaticClock/README.md

 Then clone the repo.
 For self-help on how to clone a repo click [here](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/), otherwise reach out and I will help you (seriously I will sit down with you and guide you through it)!

 Finally, go to the *clock_manager.py* file and edit the User Variables to clock how many hours you want.

-Also, just to be clear: I have ZERO acess to your username or password, everything is done locally on your machine!
 ![A screenshot of the User Variables Code](https://github.com/Shaun-Regenbaum/OneUSGAutomaticClock/blob/master/Pictures/User%20Variables.PNG)

 After all that, just run the script, sit back and relax (while doing your work).